domesticateddata/Microsoft.SqlServer.Types/README.md

 # Microsoft.SqlServer.Types
+Forking for now from https://github.com/sponsors/dotMorten as its abandonded according to everythign I can see.
+Updating to support DotNet 6.0.
-a .NET Standard implementation of the spatial types in `Microsoft.SqlServer.Types`
+Will consider other updates as required. a .NET Standard implementation of the spatial types in `Microsoft.SqlServer.Types`

-## Sponsoring

-If you like this library and use it a lot, consider sponsoring me.
-Anything helps and encourages me to keep going.

-See here for details: https://github.com/sponsors/dotMorten

 ### NuGet:

-Install the package `dotMorten.Microsoft.SqlServer.Types` from NuGet.
+Install the package `DomesticatedData.Microsoft.SqlServer.Types` from NuGet.

 ### Usage